Updated December 2017 – Updated laptop, tablet, media players, backup, and podcasts.

 I’m no longer using a desktop computer.

-Apple MacBook Pro (early 2015) After dealing with way to many PC/Windows related issues on a seemingly constant basis, I decide to switch to Mac for my primary computer.
-At least for a while.
+Apple MacBook Pro (early 2015).
+After dealing with way too many PC/Windows related issues on a seemingly constant basis, I decide to switch to Mac for my primary computer.
+It’s been over a year, and I’m happy with my decision.
+Macs are not perfect, but they are more predictable.
+And that makes them more dependable.

 HP Spectre x360.
 It’s a premium Windows computer with a vibrant touchscreen.
 It’s nearly the same as the MacBook Air, but it weighs just a tad more.
-I also bought a Dell Active Stylus and it works great for writing and sketching.
+I also bought a Dell Active Stylus and it works pretty well for writing and sketching.

 Amazon Kindle Paperwhite (2nd Gen).
 This eReader is terrific.
 The touch controls are intuitive and the screen is crisp and clean.
 The glow of the screen is pleasant since it does not shine into your eyes like an LCD screen.
 I really like that you don’t have to turn the screen glow on and off.
 It’s just on.
 And the battery life is measured in weeks, and I use it about an hour or so per day.
 The WhisperSync technology synchronizes where you left off reading to all your other Kindle devices and apps.
 It also can synchronize between Kindle and Audible books that support the feature.
 So you can listen during your commute and read when you get home.